wikimedia/labs-tools-WdTmCollab/README.md

 The following Wikidata queries are used to fetch relevant data for this project.
 Developers and contributors can refer to them for better understanding and debugging.

+All these queries can be tested through https://query.wikidata.org/

 1. Finding Actors Who Have Worked Together
 The following SPARQL query retrieves actors who have shared roles in multiple works with a specified actor.